-In a recent survey by SearchMobileComputing.com, 70% of participants said that when it came to mobile devices used for business, device loss or theft was their
+In a recent survey by SearchMobileComputing.com, 70% of participants said that when it came to mobile devices used for business, device loss or theft was their top security concern.
+Yet only half of them had a policy that required power-on passwords, and just 41% enforced their policies.

 Password logins have long been a staple on corporate desktops and laptops.
 All popular mobile operating systems now support power-on passwords, which could easily deter unauthorized use of a lost or stolen device.
 So why don't more mobile users actually enable password authentication?
 And what can be done to improve that?